Arc-echo/My-path-on-data-science/Machine Learning Capstone Project/README.md

 What is the optimized price range bases on specified categories, original country and other features like weight and size?

 ## Dataset
-Dataset is downloaded from HKTV MALL Databank, it provides the data of daily sales with below details:
+Dataset is downloaded from the databank of an E-commerce site , it provides the data of daily sales with below details:

 1. membership_level
 2. order_date